bboreham/weave/docs/ipam.md

 - Each token is a tuple {peer name, version, tombstone flag}, placed at an IP address.
 - Peer names are taken from Weave: they are unique and survive across restarts.
-- Tokens can only be updated by the owning peer, and when this is done the version is incremented
+- The contents of a token can only be updated by the owning peer, and when this is done the version is incremented
 - The ring data structure is always gossiped in its entirety
-- The merge operation when a peer receives a ring is:
+- The merge operation when a peer receives a ring via gossip is:
   - Tokens with unique addresses are just copied into the combined ring
   - For tokens at the same address, pick the one with the highest version number